-Capabilities that allow research at levels ranging from grid and microgrid simulation to practical application.
-These include the capability to evaluate distribute energy resources and the system integration of DER including nanogrid and microgrid control, islanding, fault detection and remediation, and overall reliability and resiliency.
+Capabilities that allow testing of distributed energy resources and controls at levels ranging from grid and microgrid simulation to practical application.
+These include the capability to evaluate DER and the system integration of DER including nanogrid and microgrid control, islanding, fault detection and remediation, and overall reliability and resiliency.